hysan/FlaskReactPostgresStack/README.md

 bower install
 # Put pyenv back:
 pyenv local 3.6.1
-# Transform and leave Gulp to watch for file changes:
+# Transform and leave webpack running to watch files for changes:
-gulp
+yarn run watch
 # Now you can continue with the rest of the steps to get to a running Flask server.
 ```